Adversarial Examples in the Physical World: A Survey: Introduction

 Building upon the above insights, we are motivated to picture a more distinct hierarchy of physical world adversarial example generation methods, therefore promoting the understanding, development, and exploitation of physical examples.
 Specifically, we first revisit the critical particularities of physical adversarial examples under the perspective of workflow and give in-depth analysis in turn to induce the typical processes that might pose a great influence on adversarial examples generation.
 Briefly, we point out that performing physical adversarial attacks depends on the three processes, namely adversarial example optimization process, adversarial example manufacturing process, and adversarial examples re-sampling process, where the last two processes are specific to the physical adversarial attacks.
-Furthermore, we draw the route map and mind map of physical adversarial examples based on the summarized typical particularities and the critical attributes, with respect to identified typical processes, according to the hundreds of physical world attack studies.
-Backed up by the concluded attacking particularities of the key adversarial example generation processes, we then could include them into the proposed hierarchy and classify the PAEs with a system, providing reasonability and understandability.
-Finally, we comb the defense strategies against PAEs from the data-end and model-end, for alleviating the threats of physical world examples.
+Furthermore, we give a 3-layer classification system to categorize the PAEs correlated studies based on the understanding of their special characteristics and critical attributes.
+According to the hundreds of physical world attack studies, we draw the route map of the PAE works and highlight the milestone studies.
 Besides, we analyze the challenges of the PAEs from a concluded route map of the recent physical world adversarial attack studies for pushing its development.
 Also, we summarize the opportunities of the future PAEs to help protect applications from the physical world adversarial examples from the perspective of social good.
 We believe the conclusions could not only benefit the physical world adversarial examples but also show values in the whole of trustworthy artificial intelligence.

-To conclude, we believe that the proposed hierarchy in this paper could afford more clarity to the development of the PAEs.
-Based on the proposed hierarchy, we provide a comprehensive understanding of the existing PAEs and a blue picture of the long-term studies about this hot area.
-Our combed defense strategies and challenges could provide a greater awareness of robust and practical deep learning in the future.
-A concept picture of this paper (including the scenarios, the relationship, and the full taxonomy, for PAEs) can be found in Figure \ref{fig:catetree}.
+To sum up, we believe that the proposed hierarchy in this paper could afford more clarity to the development of the PAEs.
+Based on the hierarchy, we provide a comprehensive understanding of the existing PAEs and a blue picture of the long-term studies about this hot area.
+Our combed defense strategies and challenges could give a greater awareness of practical deep learning in the future.

 The rest of this paper is organized as follows: We elaborate on the in-depth understanding of the PAEs in Section II, including the key particularities and critical attributes of PAEs.
 We classify the PAEs on the basis of the aforementioned hierarchy in Section III, including the manufacturing process-oriented PAEs, the re-sampling process-oriented PAEs, and others.
 Moreover, the defending strategies, the challenges, and the opportunities for confronting PAEs are summarized in Section IV.
 Finally, we conclude this work in Section V.